nesl/GDTM-tracking/readme.md

 #### Sample dataset
 Please visit the [data repository](https://drive.google.com/drive/folders/1oj75d7x11Y51g2lkLlLWog-bJZGKDPgG?usp=sharing) for a sample data to test this repository.

 Note that the configuration of the data need to be the same as the branch of your choice.
-For example, the master branch code is configured as (single view, early fusion, all modalities).
+For example, the late-all branch code is configured as (single view, late fusion, all modalities).
 If you would like to test this code in good lighting condition data, you should go to
 ["SampleData/SingleView/Good Lighting Conditions/dataset_singleview3.zip"](https://drive.google.com/file/d/1c72LTUa9Uz90r_2iO9LBxz9bHoS-V-fi/view?usp=sharing)

 #### Full dataset